 - Save millions of gallons of water

-- The underground piping network used by GSHP systems will last 40+ years and requires little to no maintenance.
-The piping used throughout GSHP systems has a 50-year life expectancy.
+- The underground piping network used by GSHP systems will last and is warranted for up to 50 years and requires little to no maintenance.
 In areas where the electric utility has implemented high per kW demand charges, GSHP systems produce lower peak electrical demand, further reducing annual utility expenses and creating an opportunity to collect utility rebates.

 - Architects take note!
-GSHP systems are more visually appealing because no outside or rooftop equipment is required.
-All the equipment can be hidden within the building – which also clears the roof for a solar array.
+GSHP systems are more visually appealing because little to no outside or rooftop equipment is required.
+Most of the equipment can be hidden within the building – which also clears the roof for a solar array.
 GSHP systems also allow for greater design freedom because they require 50-80% less mechanical room space when compared to conventional central plant systems.

 One of the challenges with utilizing a GSHP system is how to finance it.
 Like other efficient technologies, there is an increased initial cost, which is then recovered from energy/operational savings.
-One of the most effective ways to finance a GSHP system is through PACE financing.
+One of the most effective ways to finance a GSHP system is through PACE financing and CIRRUS Low Carbon.
 Stay tuned for part 2 of this blog to learn why PACE financing is the way to employ a GSHP system in a financially sustainable way.